 Location: Andaman Sea

 Considered a part of the Mahatma Gandhi Marine Park, the Red Skin Island owes its name to the abundance of red coral reefs on its coasts.
 These reefs give a pretty reddish look to the island.

-The Mahatma Gandhi Marine Park comprised of 15 islands.
+The Mahatma Gandhi Marine Park is comprised of 15 islands.
 However, only 2 are accessible to travelers.
 One is Red Skin Island and the other is Jolly Buoy Island.
 Most travelers visit only Jolly Buoy Island and miss out on the pristine Red Skin Island.

 The Red Skin Island lies at a mere distance of 2 km from Wandoor.
 Yet very few people know about its existence.
 I highly insist that you not only visit this island but also take a glass boat ride underneath the water.
 Additionally, you can indulge in snorkelling.

-One of the best aspects of the Red Skin Island is that usage of plastic bottles is completely banned here.
+One of the best aspects of Red Skin Island is that usage of plastic bottles is completely banned here.

 Location: South Andaman

 A lot of you might be wondering if it is necessary to include offbeat places in Andaman in your itinerary.
 I’d like to share my perspective with you on why you must plan a visit to all these unique locations.

 A trip of many firsts